mrtazz/dotfiles/vim/pack/plugins/start/vim-rhubarb/README.markdown

-Support was dropped partially because [GitHub CLI](https://github.com/cli/cli) appears to be unseating it as the preferred GitHub command line solution, and partly because `hub` isn't quite a perfect drop-in replacement for `git`, making life more difficult for Fugitive.
+Support was dropped partially because [GitHub CLI](https://github.com/cli/cli) appears to be unseating it as the preferred GitHub command line solution, and partially because `hub` isn't quite a perfect drop-in replacement for `git`, making life more difficult for Fugitive.
 My recommended solution is to call it via a Git alias: